 Most of us have developed our ideas of what artificial intelligence should look like from movies, television shows, and popular novels.
 When thinking about AI, our minds flash to images of robots masquerading as humans, as we saw in Spielberg’s film of the same name, or countless other films such as Blade Runner and the Alien movies.
 Or, we conjure up ideas of computers that think and speak like humans, such as the one who so famously told Dave “I’m sorry Dave, I’m afraid I can’t do that” in the film 2001.

 Over the years, in our real life experiences, we’ve become accustomed to computers and other devices asking us questions, qualifying us via complicated phone menus, or helping us to find quick facts with the aid of assistants like Siri.
+We still enjoy the little 2D games like Super Smash Flash 2 and others but the next generation will be more demanding.
 We realize that the AI found in Hollywood is years away, and are realistic about the technology we have today and how it’s progressing.
 After all, making a piece of software that can think and act exactly like a human is a pretty tall order.
 Or is it?

 The challenge for designers of the next generation of AI is to progress the field beyond where we are today, so it feels more like our visions of the future provided by TV, books and film.
 This will take time, and like everything else that evolves, will jump forward in spits and starts at times.
 One thing is sure, though: People will be less and less content with experiences where AI just picks from a list of predetermined responses.
 They will demand systems and products designed with more “machine-learned” responses.
 Users want to evolve from what today may be a good experience into what in the future will become known as a great experience.